 - chapter in a groundwater risk assessment report

-- separate report that is to be used in combination with an underpinning activity and site setting report (eg a Hydrogeological Risk Assessment report template designed for use in permit applications for landfill)
+- separate report that is to be used in combination with an underpinning activity and site setting report (such as a Hydrogeological Risk Assessment report template designed for use in permit applications for landfill)

 For spreadsheet models and those using common codes such as LandSim or ConSim, the input files or spreadsheets should be provided in digital format.
-This lets the simulations be re-run and checked (eg to check consistency between the model and the reported results).
+This lets the simulations be re-run and checked (for example to check consistency between the model and the reported results).